brevitaz/product-service/README.md

 # Product Search

-Product service is an application that uses relevance search capability of Elasticsearch to search and list out products from database.
+Product search is an application that uses relevance search capability of Elasticsearch to search and list out products from database.

 ## Getting Started